m4r1vs/slidecontrol/README.md

 npm install
 npm run build
 ```
-This build the extension into the folder `/slide-control-extension/build` which can then be added by navigating
+This builds the extension into the folder `/slide-control-extension/build` which can then be added by navigating
 to `chrome://extensions` and clicking `Load unpacked`.

 Following the steps after installing the extension will lead you to our PWA (`/slide-control-pwa`), available